RCN-ECS/CnGV/notebook/20200702_MAA_Discouraged.md

  # 7.3.
 Update:

  Here are the plots showing how bootstrap and permutation compare in terms of false positives and negatives.
-I've summed up the results in the below table: (Total = 3060)
+I've summed up the results in the below table: (Total For each column = 3060)

  |    | Covariance Bootstrap | Covariance Permutation | GxE Bootstrap | GxE Permutation |
  | ---|---|---|---|---|